KnightOS/knightos.org/documentation/tutorials/getting-started/environment.md

 ## Setup for Unix

-For Unix-like systems, including Linux, OS X, BSD, and so on, the installation procedure is very straightforward.
+For Unix-like systems, including Linux, macOS, BSD, and so on, the installation procedure is very straightforward.
 Open a terminal and run this:

     $ curl -s https://raw.githubusercontent.com/KnightOS/knightos.org/gh-pages/install-sdk | bash